 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

 When osteosarcoma or malignant fibrous histiocytoma (MFH) spreads, it usually spreads to the lung.
-Treatment of osteosarcoma and MFH with lung metastasis may include the following:
+Treatment of newly diagnosed osteosarcoma and MFH with lung metastasis may include the following: